arirawr/blog/_posts/2014-12-26-newchallenge-1.markdown

 On my long subway ride from Manhattan to Brooklyn, I read the history chapter of the Letters section of the book _Thinking with Type_, which was given to me as a Hackathon Hackers Secret Santa gift.
 I don't think I can express how much I like fonts and how fascinated I was looking through the history of typefaces.

 ##Picture
 So, I went a little touristy with this.
 It was my first night in NYC - give me a break.
+I'm convinced that the new World Trade Center is the prettiest building in the skyline now (it's certainly the brightest) and I'll definitely be making a point to go see it up close next week.

 <div id="fb-root"></div> <script>(function(d, s, id) { var js, fjs = d.getElementsByTagName(s)[0]; if (d.getElementById(id)) return; js = d.createElement(s); js.id = id; js.src = "//connect.facebook.net/en_GB/all.js#xfbml=1"; fjs.parentNode.insertBefore(js, fjs); }(document, 'script', 'facebook-jssdk'));</script>
 <div class="fb-post" data-href="https://www.facebook.com/photo.php?fbid=10155065271570691&amp;set=a.10155065270590691.1073741840.890580690&amp;type=1" data-width="466"><div class="fb-xfbml-parse-ignore"><a href="https://www.facebook.com/photo.php?fbid=10155065271570691&amp;set=a.10155065270590691.1073741840.890580690&amp;type=1">Post</a> by <a href="https://www.facebook.com/avaniderstine">Ari VanIderstine</a>.</div></div>